openworm/ConnectomeToolbox/docs/index.md

 # Overview

-Information on published connectomics data related to C. elegans.
+Information on published connectomics data related to _C. elegans_.
+This is being developed as part of the [OpenWorm project](https://www.openworm.org).

+**Please note: this is a <u>Work in Progress</u>!
+Please contact padraig -at- openworm.org if you are interested in contributing to this work.**

 ## Datasets